sgl-project/sglang/docs/sampling_params.md

-## Sampling Parameters of SGLang Runtime
+# Sampling Parameters in SGLang Runtime
 This doc describes the sampling parameters of the SGLang Runtime.

 The `/generate` endpoint accepts the following arguments in the JSON format.